GnosisAssembler/Octobook/README.md

 ## Chat

 There is a public chatroom where all users can send messages in real time.
+The chatroom uses the [Websocket server API for Node js](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API).

 ![pub-chat](img-samples/pub-chat.png?raw=true)